Skip to contents

 V_beta_0

-A scalar defining the prior variance for the initial state of the time-varying coefficients, related to the covariates in X.
+Either a scalar or numeric vector defining the prior variance for the initial state of the time-varying coefficients, related to the covariates in X. If it is a vector, it must be of length equal to ncovx, the number of covariates in X.

 V_gamma

-A scalar defining the prior variance for the initial state of the constant coefficients, related to the covariates in Z. Assign a value even if Z is NULL.
+A scalar defining the prior variance for the initial state of the constant coefficients, i.e. the constant effects of covariates in X and those related to the covariates in Z.

-A scalar defining the inverse-gamma prior shape for the temporal variance of the time-varying coefficients.
+Either a scalar or numeric vector defining the inverse-gamma prior shape for the temporal innovation variance of the time-varying coefficients.
+If it is a vector, it must be of length equal to ncovx, the number of covariates in X.

-A scalar defining the inverse-gamma prior rate for the temporal variance of the time-varying coefficients.
+Either a scalar or numeric vector defining the inverse-gamma prior rate for the temporal innovation variance of the time-varying coefficients.
+If it is a vector, it must be of length equal to ncovx, the number of covariates in X.

 s2_a

-A scalar defining the inverse-gamma prior shape for the measurement error variance.
+A scalar defining the inverse-gamma prior shape for the measurement error variance (if family!="bernoulli").

 s2_b

-A scalar defining the inverse-gamma prior rate for the measurement error variance.
+A scalar defining the inverse-gamma prior rate for the measurement error variance (if family!="bernoulli").

 Out-of-sample predictions are performed only if point.referenced is TRUE and W_pred is provided.
 For spatial interpolation of space-varying coefficients, computations are performed block-wise. blocks_indices is a list of disjoint sets of indices specifying the block membership of each new spatial location.
 The b-th element of the list has p_b new spatial locations, and the total number of new spatial locations is p_new, given by the sum of p_b over all blocks.
 W_pred and W_cross must be lists of length equal to length(blocks_indices).
 To perform computations in parallel, ncores must be greater than 1.